Wilfrida-Were/Portfolio---Tech-Capacity/README.md

 Welcome!

 This repository showcases my **data analytics projects for businesses with advanced technical capabilities**.
-These businesses **have the infrastructure and resources to support databases, data warehouses, pipelines, and automated workflows**, so projects focus on **scalable analytics, automated solutions, and actionable insights using advanced tools and technologies**.
+These businesses have the tools and infrastructure to manage **databases, data warehouses, and automated workflows**, so projects focus on **scalable analytics, automation, and actionable insights using advanced tools**.

+For example, these projects might use:

+- **SQL databases** to store large volumes of data
+- **Data warehouses** like Amazon Redshift, Snowflake, or Azure Synapse Analytics to organize and query large datasets efficiently
+- **Python** for data processing and analysis
+- **ETL pipelines** to automate data workflows
+- **Power BI, Tableau, or Metabase** for interactive dashboards

+The goal is to **deliver insights efficiently at scale** for organizations that can support more complex data systems.

 ## 🔗 Let’s Connect